-- The fourth ‘red pen’ session episode featured a 883-word short story entitled The Sow’s Ear by J D Mader.
+- The fourth ‘red pen’ session episode was released on Saturday 17th September and featured a 883-word short story entitled The Sow’s Ear by J D Mader.
 A summary of the podcast was posted here and you can listen to the episode here.
 Full feedback was blogged Wednesday 5th December 2012.

 - Aneesa returned for episode no.5 which was released on Monday 10th October and featured a story called ‘You are my reasons’ -– the summary was posted here and you can listen to the episode here.
 Full feedback to be blogged t.b.a. (awaiting permission from the author).

 - Episode no.6, released on Monday 24th October, was an extract from forthcoming novel ‘Firebound’ provided by teacher and writer Kathryn Wild – the summary of which was posted here and you can listen to the episode here.
 Full feedback was blogged Friday 7th December 2012.

 - Episode no.7, released on Sunday 6th November, featured a short story by Aaron entitled ‘On the edge’ – the summary was posted here and you can listen to the episode here.
 Full feedback was blogged Saturday 8th December 2012.

 - Episode no.8, released Sunday 27th November, was another novel extract by crime writer Lae Monie – the summary was posted here and you can listen to the episode here.
 Full feedback was blogged Sunday 9th December 2012.